Black Success

 We Need to Heal

 Many groups of people, including Black people/people of African heritage, people of Colour, white women, gay people and people with disabilities, have problems around self-esteem and confidence because this society does not support our having high self-esteem.
 We have historically been treated as second-class citizens, marginalised and ignored.
-I hope and expect that the election of President Obama will go some way to address some of these inequities.
+I expect that the election of President Obama has gone some way to address some of these inequities, but we still have a long way to go. .

 It’s important to remember, though, that ways in which we have been oppressed are not the only reasons why that we carry our negative self-images.
 We have often chosen to believe, or buy into, those negative stories.
 We have internalised them and made them a part of us.
 And we are the only people who can rewrite our stories.